What are the World Centres?

 Working and Volunteering at the World Centres

-Sangam also offers a Community Programme, where participants stay at Sangam for three months whilst volunteering with a local community organisation.
+Sangam also offers a Community Programme, where participants stay at Sangam for either four weeks or twelve weeks whilst volunteering with a local community organisation.
 This is a life-changing experience that enables the Community Volunteers to gain a deeper understanding of Indian culture and society, whilst making a valuable contribution to the local community.

 Our World Centres